 ‘Jobs for communities: does local economic investment work?’, People, polcicy and place - Online, 3.3 (2009), 157-170,

 ‘Women outside paid employment: Getting to grips with local labour markets’, Local Economy, 21.2 (2006), 200-210,

 ‘Segregation and clustering in the labour market: men, women and local-level analysis’, in Policy for a change:local labour market analysis and gender equality, ed. by Yeandle S (Policy Press, 2008), 59-76,

-Training and Supporting Carers: the national evaluation of the Caring with Confidence programme, (Leeds: Leeds: CIRCLE, University of Leeds, 2012),
+Training and Supporting Carers: the national evaluation of the Caring with Confidence programme, in Training and Supporting Carers: the national evaluation of the Caring with Confidence programme, (Leeds: Leeds: CIRCLE, University of Leeds, 2012),

 New Approaches to Supporting Carers’ Health and Well-being: Evidence from the National Carers’ Strategy Demonstrator Sites programme, (University of Leeds, 2011),

 Valuing Carers: calculating the value of unpaid care, (London: Carers UK, 2007),

 Ethnic Minority Women and Local Labour Markets, in Moving on Up?
 Ethnic minority women and work, (Equal Opportunities Commission, 2007), 0-69,

 Working Below Potential: women and part-time work: synthesis report, in GELLM Research Programme Series 2, (Sheffield Hallam University, 2006),